Supriya Shrinate

 Supriya Shrinate (born 27 October 1977), also known as Supriya Srinet, is an Indian politician and former journalist who is a national spokesperson for the Indian National Congress.
 She contested the 2019 Indian general election (Lok Sabha election) from Maharajganj constituency and lost.

 Shrinate worked for 18 years as a journalist.
-She began her career with India Today and later joined NDTV as an assistant editor.
+She began her career with Business Today and later joined NDTV Profit as an assistant editor.
 She was working as an executive editor for ET Now of The Times Group when she became active in politics.

 Early life and education

-Shrinate is the daughter of former MP Harsh Vardhan from the Congress.
+Shrinate is the daughter of former MP Harsh Vardhan from the Congress and Vishnu Singh.
 She was educated at the Loreto Convent Lucknow.
 She then graduated with a Master of Arts in History from the University of Delhi.
+Supriya’s husband is Dhirendra Singh.
+He works in a private company.

 Journalism

 Shrinate worked for 18 years as a journalist in print and electronic media.
-In 2001, she began her career with India Today as a special correspondent.
-In 2004, she joined NDTV as an assistant editor.
-In 2008, she joined ET Now as chief editor – news.
-She was named policy editor and executive editor for ET Now the same year.
+In 2001, she began her career as a business journalist with Business Today as a special correspondent.

+In 2004, she joined NDTV Profit as a correspondent, and was promoted to assistant editor.
+In 2008, she joined ET Now as the Chief Editor of News.
+Later that same year, she was named the Policy Editor and the Executive Editor for ET Now.